California lawmakers poised to give consumers broad privacy powers

 The Committee to Protect California Jobs hasn't put out a statement regarding the bill before state lawmakers Thursday.
 The group didn't respond to a request for comment.

-A Facebook official said in a statement that the company supported the bill.
+A Facebook official said in a statement that the company supports the bill.

 "People should be in control of their information online and companies should be held to high standards in explaining what data they have and how they use it, especially when they sell data," said Will Castleberry, Facebook's vice president of state and local public policy, emphasizing that the company doesn't sell user data.
 "In that spirit, while not perfect, we support AB375 and look forward to working with policymakers on an approach that protects consumers and promotes responsible innovation."